A reply to someone who asked me about Charles Finney's book "Power from on High".

 Many people are unaware that Charles Finney was actually a very dangerous heretic.
 Today he remains a little popular in Pentecostal/Charismatic circles; I think because these circles are easily attracted to passionate individuals.
 But as Paul the apostle warned, there is a zeal without knowledge that is deadly (Romans 10:1-4).

 Charles Finney did not understand and did not preach the gospel of Jesus Christ.
 He created his own systematic theology that was based on the wisdom of man and was not based on the Scriptures.
 Finney knew nothing of the righteousness that is ours through faith in Jesus Christ apart from the works of law (Romans 1:17, 3:21-26).
-To Finney, a person could only be saved if they stopped sinning and obeyed the law of God.
+To Finney, a person could only be saved if he stopped sinning and obeyed the law of God.
 Righteousness was based upon works, not the death of Christ and faith alone in Him.
 Such is human, natural wisdom that seems to make sense but is actually death, because the Scriptures teach us that no one can be justified before God by their works (Rom.
 3:19-20, Gal.
 3:10), and our own experience shows us this is true.
 The law of God can only condemn us.
 While it seems to make sense that we should obey God's law in order to be right with Him, such a path leads to destruction.
-The wisdom of God is Christ.
+The wisdom of God is Christ crucified.
 As guilty sinners we look away from ourselves and from our works and put our trust completely in another for our righteousness and our salvation.
 Finney sadly did not understand this.

 This book is filled with that human wisdom which says: if you want God's blessings you need to obey God's law.
 If you want power, you need to work for it.
 Finney lays down all sorts of rules which have an appearance of wisdom but will ultimately not help and will only harm a person who follows his advice.
 It reminds me exactly of Paul's saying in Colossians 2:23: